Ancylometes bogotensis

-Ancylometes bogotensis is a species of spider in the family Pisauridae (nursery web spiders).
+Ancylometes bogotensis is a species of spider in the family Ancylometidae.
 It is widely distributed across northern and western South America and Central America, ranging from Honduras to Bolivia.

 Taxonomy

 The species was originally described as Ctenus bogotensis by Eugen von Keyserling in 1877 based on a female specimen from Bogotá, Colombia.
 The species has a complex synonymy, with numerous species later determined to be the same taxon.
 A comprehensive revision by Höfer & Brescovit in 2000 synonymized eight previously recognized species with A. bogotensis, including Ancylometes orinocensis, Lycoctenus palustris, Lycoctenus venezuelensis, Lycoctenus caracasensis, Ancylometes acostae, and Ctenus nasutus.

 Distribution

 A. bogotensis has been recorded from Nicaragua, Honduras, Panama, Costa Rica, Venezuela, Trinidad, Guyana, Colombia, Ecuador, Bolivia, and Brazil.
 The species shows a broad distribution pattern across the northern and western portions of South America, extending into Central America.
 Specimens collected in Recife, Brazil are considered likely introductions rather than part of the natural range.